opennext-io/onpc-provisioning/README.md

 ### Step 1: System configuration

-you are now able to launch the master configuration via:
+you are now able to launch the infra-master configuration via:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml
+ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-configure-system.yml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't want master node to use KVM/libvirt for running VMs you can add and extra flag
+If you don't want infra-master node to use KVM/libvirt for running VMs you can add and extra flag

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml --extra-vars "master_running_kvm=false"
+ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-configure-system.yml --extra-vars "master_running_kvm=false"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can customize the IP settings of the secondary network interface using:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml --extra-vars "ip_prefix=192.168.1 ip_suffix=123 ip_netmask_bits=20"
+ansible-playbook -i ansible/inventory/master ansible/playbooks/infra-master-configure-system.yml --extra-vars "ip_prefix=192.168.1 ip_suffix=123 ip_netmask_bits=20"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Look into `ansible/vars/master-configure-system_vars.yml` to see what can be configured and the associated default values.
+Look into `ansible/vars/infra-master-configure-system_vars.yml` to see what can be configured and the associated default values.

 Note that you may need to add **-K** option for running this playbook so that